 - Projects must be undertaken from October 2017 (projects will not be retrospectively funded).

-The Social Innovation Fund: Strengthening Community Engagement Program - Wagga Wagga is now open and closes 18 August, 2017.
+The Social Innovation Fund: Strengthening Community Engagement Program - Wagga Wagga is now closed.

 Please review the Program Guidelines before submitting your Expression of Interest.